 Mercury Marine has won more powerboats races and set more records worldwide than any other marine engine manufacturer.

 MerCruiser is the world leader in gas and diesel sterndrive and inboard engines, with a reputation for technological leadership and innovation.
-The tradition continues with SmartCraft®, the worlds most sophisticated fully integrated boat information system.
-MerCruiser sterndrive and inboard engines range from 135 to 430 hp and include electronic fuel injection options.
+The tradition continues with SmartCraft[®], the worlds most sophisticated fully integrated boat information system.